Civil Rights Movement Timeline

 (Raleigh, N.C.)
 The Student Nonviolent Coordinating Committee (SNCC) is founded at Shaw University, providing young Black people with a place in the civil rights movement.
 The SNCC later grows into a more radical organization, especially under the leadership of Stokely Carmichael (1966–1967).

-Over the spring and summer, student volunteers begin taking bus trips through the South to test out new laws that prohibit segregation in interstate travel facilities, which includes bus and railway stations.
+Over the spring and summer, student volunteers begin taking bus trips through the South to test out new laws that prohibit segregation in interstate travel facilities, which include bus and railway stations.
 Several of the groups of "freedom riders," as they are called, are attacked by angry mobs along the way.
-The program, sponsored by The Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC), involves more than 1,000 volunteers, Black and white.
+The program, sponsored by The Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC), involves more than 1,000 volunteers, both Black and white individuals.
+Freedom rides often result in police arrests and violent protests but help to highlight the issue of segregation.

 James Meredith becomes the first Black student to enroll at the University of Mississippi.
-Violence and riots surrounding the incident cause President Kennedy to send 5,000 federal troops.
+Violence and riots surrounding the incident caused President Kennedy to send 5,000 federal troops.
+Meredith reported experiencing continual harassment during his time at the university but graduated with a degree in political science.

-Martin Luther King is arrested and jailed during anti-segregation protests in Birmingham, Ala.; he writes his seminal "Letter from Birmingham Jail," arguing that individuals have the moral duty to disobey unjust laws.
+Martin Luther King Jr. is arrested and jailed during anti-segregation protests in Birmingham, Ala.; he writes his seminal "Letter from Birmingham Jail," arguing that individuals have the moral duty to disobey unjust laws.
+It emphasizes his belief in non-violence while urging religious people to break loose from the "paralyzing chains of conformity".

 (Birmingham, Ala.)
 Four young girls (Denise McNair, Cynthia Wesley, Carole Robertson, and Addie Mae Collins) attending Sunday school are killed when a bomb explodes at the Sixteenth Street Baptist Church, a popular location for civil rights meetings.
 Riots erupt in Birmingham, leading to the deaths of two more Black youths.